-Figures 5a and 5b show comparison in synteny between Ae. sharonensis $4S^{shL}$ and wheat (T. aestivum) chromosome 4B and barley chromosome 4 respectively.
-Small groups of markers (between 2-13) are syntenic between these genomes as indicated by large ribbons and maintain collinearity.
-However, unlike rice and B. distachyon, there is potentially significant gene re-arrangement in Ae. sharonensis 4S^{shL}, as compared to wheat and barley, indicated by individual coloured links, representing a single marker on 4S^{shL}, that cross map to non-collinear positions on wheat and barley chromosomes.
-Two non-syntenic genes were found to be orthologous in wheat and 3 in barley.
+Figures 5a and 5b show comparison in synteny between Ae. sharonensis $4S^{shL}$ and wheat (T. aestivum) chromosome 4B and barley chromosome 4, respectively.
+Small groups of markers (between 2 and 13) are syntenic between these genomes as indicated by large ribbons and maintain collinearity.
+However, unlike rice and B. distachyon, there is potentially significant gene rearrangement in Ae. sharonensis $4S^{shL}$ , as compared with wheat and barley, indicated by individual colored links, representing a single marker on $4S^{shL}$ , that cross map to noncollinear positions on wheat and barley chromosomes.
+Two nonsyntenic genes were found to be orthologous in wheat, and three in barley.